 In our Bookstore each curriculum page has a free video which will ‘walk you through’ what is contained in that grade’s curriculum.
 On those Bookstore pages you will also find sample pages that will hopefully give you a good taste of what that year is about.

-On our Articles page there are a number of important essays on why one should not begin academic work before age 6 at the earliest (and please be aware that there are curriculum providers with a tenuous relationship to Waldorf education that do just that).
+On our Articles page there are a number of important essays on why one should not begin academic work before age 6 and about 1/2 at the earliest (and please be aware that there are curriculum providers with a tenuous relationship to Waldorf education that do just that).

 Our Your Questions Answered page will also be helpful to new people.